foo123/modelview.js/manual.md

 // render view on actual DOM (immediately or deferred)
-// .render is called internally by view auto-update methods view.render( [Boolean immediate=false] );
+// .render is also called internally by view auto-update methods view.render( [Boolean immediate=false] );